0xPolygonHermez/zkevm-node/docs/production-setup.md

 In the basic setup, there are Postgres being instanciated as Docker containers.
 For better performance is recommended to:

-- Run dedicated insances for Postgres.
+- Run dedicated instances for Postgres.
 To achieve this you will need to:
   - Remove the Postgres services (`zkevm-pool-db` and `zkevm-state-db`) from the `docker-compose.yml`
   - Instantiate Postgres elsewhere (note that you will have to create credentials and run some queries to make this work, following the config files and docker-compose should give a clear idea of what to do)
   - Update the `public.node.config.toml` to use the correct URI for both DBs